-Now, we consider a generic version of the three jug puzzle defined as follows and propose a graph theoretic solution to the same by coming up with a graph model where the existence of the edges does not depend on the decision of whether one can achieve a distribution by pouring in between the jugs or not.
-In other words, the graph model proposed in the paper is an independent model.
+Observe that jug $A$ being filled with wine to its capacity while jugs $B$ and $C$ are empty is a restriction on the three-jug puzzle.
+The puzzle becomes more interesting when this condition is removed.
+Therefore, we remove this restriction and consider a generic version of the three-jug puzzle defined as follows.

-\textbf{Generic Three Jug Puzzle}: Consider three jugs $A$, $B$, and $C$ having fixed capacities $a$, $b$ and $c$ gallons respectively with $a > b > c$.
-Let $d$ gallons of wine be distributed over these three jugs in the order $a'$, $b'$ and $c'$ gallons respectively (so that $a'+b'+c'=d$), satisfying the following conditions: \begin{itemize} \item $d=2k$ for some positive integer $k$ \item $b \ge \frac{d}{2}$ \end{itemize} Is it possible to divide the $d$ gallons of wine into two equal halves only by pouring (i.e., a series of measurable pours) it from one jug to another any number of times without using any other measuring devices?
+\begin{puzzle}[\textbf{Generic Three-Jug Puzzle}] We are given with three jugs $A$, $B$, and $C$ having the capacities $a$, $b$, and $c$ gallons respectively, with $a > b > c$.
+Currently, the three jugs are filled with $\tilde{a}$, $\tilde{b}$, and $\tilde{c}$ gallons of wine, respectively.
+Note that all the numbers are positive integers.
+Let $d:=\tilde{a}+\tilde{b}+\tilde{c}$, and we are given that for some positive integer $k$, $d=2k$ and $b \ge k$.
+Is it possible to divide the $d$ gallons of wine into two halves only by pouring (i.e., a series of measurable pours) it from one jug to another without using any other measuring devices?
 An instance of a generic three-jug puzzle is denoted by $\mathbb{P}^{\tilde{a},\tilde{b},\tilde{c}}_{a,b,c}$ (see Figure~\ref{fig:GenThreeJug}). \end{puzzle}